slowproj/slowdash/docs/DataModel.md

 # Concepts / Terminologies
 - Each "channel" produces a series of values.
 - Query is made for a set of channels for a period of time.
-- Query result is a set of channel data, indexed by the channel name.
+- Query result is a set of channel data, indexed by the channel names.
-- Each channel data contains an array of values (i.e., series).
+- Each channel data consists of an array of values (i.e., series).
 - If the length of the array is one, it could be represented as a single value instead of an array.
 - Every value has an associated time-stamp (which does not have to be unique).
 - A value can be a "scalar" (number, string or bool) or an "object" (histogram, table, tree, ...).